jpolete/pebble-spring-boot-2-starter/README.md

 * a PebbleEngine with default settings, configured with the previous loader
 * a ViewResolver that will output ``text/html`` in ``UTF-8``

-PLEASE NOTE: the starter depends on ``spring-boot-starter-web`` but is marked as optional, you'll need to add the dependency yourself or configure Spring MVC appropiately.
+PLEASE NOTE: the starter depends on ``spring-boot-starter-web`` but is marked as optional, you'll need to add the dependency yourself or configure Spring MVC appropriately.

 ## Compatibility matrix
 Pebble vs tested Boot versions (may work on older Boot releases).